tus/tus-resumable-upload-protocol/protocol.md

 predictably.
 They MAY do so by checking for read/write socket errors, as well as setting read/write timeouts.
 A timeout SHOULD be handled by closing the underlying connection.

-Servers SHOULD always attempt to process partial message bodies in order to store as much of the received data as possible.
+The Server SHOULD always attempt to store as much of the received data as possible.

 #### OPTIONS

 An `OPTIONS` request MAY be used to gather information about the current configuration of the Server.
-A 204 response MUST contain the `Tus-Extension`, `Tus-Version` and `Tus-Max-Size` if available.
+A 204 response MUST contain the `Tus-Version`.

-The Server MUST NOT validate the `Tus-Resumable` header sent in the request.
+It MAY include `Tus-Extension` and `Tus-Max-Size` headers.

+The Client SHOULD omit this header in the request and the Server MUST discard it.

 ##### Example

 This example clarifies the response for an `OPTIONS` request.
 The version used in both, request and response, is `1.0.0` while the Server is also capable of handling `0.2.2` and `0.2.1`.
-Uploads with a total size of up to 1GB are supported and the extensions for [Creation](#creation) and [Expiration](#expiration) are enabled.
+Uploads with a total size of up to 1GB are allowed and the extensions for [Creation](#creation) and [Expiration](#expiration) are enabled.

 **Request:**